Achievable logoAchievable logo

 prn As needed

-STAT immediately
+STAT Immediately

 2STAT Take 2 (tablets, capsules, etc.) immediately

-q every
+q Every

 qd Once a day or every day

-qh Every hourly
+qh Every hour

-q4h Every four hourly
+q4h Every 4 hours

 bid Twice daily